oracle-livelabs/apex/ai-interactive-report-lab/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

 This task helps you distinguish AI search from standard row search and shows how users can refine the generated result set after the AI has interpreted a prompt.

-1. Remove the chip.
-In the search bar, enter the word *Warehouse NL2IRWH036* and submit it.
+1. Remove the filter chip.
+In the search bar, enter the words *Warehouse NL2IRWH036* and hit enter.

     ![Enter the warehouse row search](images/enter-warehouse-row-search.png)